StochasticEagle/Demo_GestureRecognition/README.md

 	* 3 to 5 frames per second (640 x 480)
 	* Noticeable lag in processing (~20 seconds, slightly less than the default in Demo 1)

+Notes:

+	* The performance gain was very slight.
+This indicates most of the work is in the AI model processing.
+ 	* The next step should be model refinement.
+  	* There were a lot of errors in the command window, cleaning these up should yield better performance.

 ### Demo 3